CTSpine1K: A Large-Scale Dataset for Spinal Vertebrae Segmentation in Computed Tomography: Benchmarking Experiment

 Based on CTSpine1K, we use a fully supervised method to train a deep network for spinal vertebrae segmentation to establish a benchmark.
-In recent years, the nnUnet model has achieved better results than other methods in many medical image segmentation tasks and has become the acknowledged baseline in medical image segmentation \cite{isensee2021nnu}. nnUnet is essentially a U-Net \cite{ronneberger2015u}, but with specific network architecture, design parameters, and training parameters self-adapted to the characteristics of the dataset itself, together with powerful data augmentation.
+In recent years, the nnUnet model has achieved better results than other methods in many medical image segmentation tasks and has become the acknowledged baseline in medical image segmentation \cite{isensee2021nnu}. nnUnet is essentially a U-Net \cite{ronneberger2015u}, but with specific network architecture, design parameters, and training parameters self-adapted to the dataset's characteristics, together with powerful data augmentation.
 Therefore, we choose nnUnet as the benchmarking model for vertebrae segmentation.
-Due to the huge amount of high-resolution 3D images in our dataset, we use the 3D full resolution U-net architecture.
-More details for nnUnet model can be seen in \cite{isensee2021nnu}.
+Due to our dataset's huge amount of high-resolution 3D images, we use the 3D full-resolution U-net architecture.
+More details for the nnUnet model can be seen in \cite{isensee2021nnu}.